explore

 • SAND HARBOR SLEIGH RIDES.
 An Incline Village staple, Sand Harbor Sleigh Rides offer a unique way to take in the winter views of Lake Tahoe.

 • BORGES SLEIGH & CARRIAGE RIDES.
-South Lake Tahoe visitors can get in on the sleigh-ride bliss as well through Borges Sleigh and Carriage Rides.
+One of the best South Lake Tahoe winter activities means visitors can get in on the sleigh-ride bliss as well through Borges Sleigh and Carriage Rides.
 Get away from the South Tahoe hustle and into the pine trees and lakeshores for a sleigh ride into bliss.

 5. Take A Ride On Heavenly Mountain Gondola